4d/docs/website/translated_docs/es/ServerWindow/processes.md

 - Number of the process (as returned by the [`New process`](https://doc.4d.com/4dv19/help/command/en/page317.html) command for example).
 El número de proceso es el número asignado en el servidor.
 In the case of a global process, this number may be different from that assigned on the client machine.
 - Estado actual del proceso,
 - Tiempo de ejecución (en segundos) del proceso desde su creación,
-- Percentage of time that 4D Server has devoted to this process (ratio).
+- Porcentaje de tiempo que 4D Server ha dedicado a este proceso (ratio).

 ## Tipo del proceso